ESGRisk.ai

 ESGRisk.ai uses the National Industry Classification (NIC code).

 ESGRisk.ai has covered 1000 (by market capitalisation) listed Indian companies.
-In case our clients request coverage of specific companies, we will consider these requests on a case to case basis.

 We have data security protocols in place, once the published results are available, there is user level access via our secure portal.
 Access is only provided to your company authorized personnel; for your organizations reports.